COPILOT: Human-Environment Collision Prediction and Localization from Egocentric Videos: Problem Formulation and Data Generation

-More formally, given a set of multi-view time-synchronized egocentric RGB videos $X = \{X_1, X_2, \ldots, X_V\}$ captured from $V$ viewpoints where each $X_v = \{x^v_1, x^v_2, \ldots, x^v_T\}$ consists of a history of $T$ frames, our goal is to predict: \begin{enumerate}[leftmargin=*] \item An \textit{overall} binary prediction $y^{\text{col}}$ of whether any collision will happen in the next $H$ (prediction horizon) time steps.
-This determines whether an exoskeleton \textit{should} intervene; \item For each body joint $j \in J$, a \textit{per-joint} binary prediction $y^{\text{joint}}_j$ of whether joint $j$ will be involved in a collision.
-Note that $J \neq V$ because it is hard to attach cameras to some joints (\eg elbows).
-Therefore, we must predict collisions for joints that do not have mounted cameras.
-This indicates \textit{where} to intervene; \item A set of per-frame collision region heatmaps $y^{\text{map}} = \{P_1, P_2, \ldots, P_V\}$ corresponding to the input videos, where $P_v = \{p^v_1, p^v_2, \ldots, p^v_T\}$ is the heatmap sequence corresponding to $X_v$.
-The sum of all values in one heatmap $\sum_{ij} p^v_{tij} = 1$, so that $p^v_t$ is a probability distribution over all spatial locations in that frame.
-This indicates the likelihood that a collision might occur at each location.
-This tells the exoskeleton \textit{how} to intervene. \end{enumerate}
+Given a set of multi-view, time-synchronized egocentric RGB videos $X = \{X_1, X_2, \ldots, X_V\}$ captured from $V$ viewpoints where $X_v = \{x^v_1, x^v_2, \ldots, x^v_T\}$ consists of $T$ frames captured from the $v$-th camera, our goal is to predict: \begin{enumerate}[leftmargin=*,itemsep=0pt] \item An \textit{overall} binary prediction $y^{\text{col}}$ indicating whether any collision will happen in the next $H$ time steps.
+This determines \textit{whether} to intervene to avoid a collision; \item A \textit{per-joint} binary prediction $y^{\text{joint}}_j$ indicating whether the $j$-th joint will be involved in a collision.
+Note that typically, the number of joints $J$ is different from the number of views $V$, because attaching cameras to all body joints can be impractical.
+This indicates \textit{where} to intervene; \item A set of per-frame collision region heatmaps $y^{\text{map}} = \{P_1, P_2, \ldots, P_V\}$, where $P_v = \{p^v_1, p^v_2, \ldots, p^v_T\}$ is the heatmap sequence corresponding to $X_v$.
+Note that the sum of all values in one heatmap is one, namely $\sum_{ij} p^v_{tij} = 1$, so that $p^v_t$ is a probability distribution over all spatial locations in that frame.
+This represents the likelihood that a collision will occur at each location and indicates \textit{how} to intervene. \end{enumerate}

-Importantly, in practice, $y^{\text{joint}}$ and $y^{\text{map}}$ are not used unless $y^{\text{col}}$ is true, which indicates a collision is close and an intervention should be made.
-Besides, although the above formulation specifies RGB inputs, the problem, along with our model detailed later, is \textbf{agnostic} to the input modality (\ie RGB or depth).
-If available, depth can be easily leveraged, and we present results using depth in Sec.~\ref{subsec:col_pred}.
-We choose RGB as our primary setting as it is a more practical setup that avoids potentially cumbersome depth cameras.
+Although in the above formulation we only consider RGB inputs, leveraging depth data is also possible.
+However, we choose RGB images as our primary setting because they are easier to acquire than depth images, which rely on cumbersome depth cameras that are not always available.